Dan Newhouse: Tenure

 Although he had voted against impeachment in the first impeachment of Donald Trump, Newhouse announced his support for the second impeachment of Donald Trump on January 13, 2021, after the storming of the United States Capitol.
 In a statement, Newhouse condemned the "hateful and anti-American extremists" who attacked the Capitol, saying that they had been incited by "the language and misinformation of the President of the United States."
 He claimed that he could not appear to condone the "unacceptable violence" or Trump's "inaction" by voting against impeachment, saying that Trump "failed to fulfill his oath of office" by not responding sooner.
 He voted to impeach alongside nine other Republicans that day.
 In his speech supporting impeachment, Newhouse said that while the article charging Trump with incitement of insurrection was "flawed", he also believed there was "no excuse" for Trump's failure to act.
 He expressed regret for not speaking out sooner against Trump's spreading of election misinformation.
 Earlier, he told The Spokesman-Review that while he was a Trump supporter, he believed Trump "let us down" by not doing more to stop the violence.

 On May 19, 2021, Newhouse became one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 In 2025, Newhouse reported a major increase in constituent calls to his DC office, and citizens have called for him to host town halls in response to DOGE cuts and Trump's federal funding freeze.
 A protest against Medicaid cuts routed to his Yakima office, and more than 200 people showed up to his staff's office hours in Twisp.
 Newhouse has expressed support for cuts, but criticized cuts to agricultural programs.

+On December 17, 2025, Newhouse announced he will not seek a seventh term in the 2026 elections.